Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Step 2: Glue the Side Tab or Tabs

-Apply glue to the tabs on the side pieces, match to the straight side on the other side piece and apply pressure til they adhere.
+Apply glue to the tabs on the side pieces, match to the straight side on the other side piece, and apply pressure until they adhere.
 Notice that the tab is to the inside of the cube.

 This is shown when wide Christmas cards were used.
 Use the smaller side pattern for the narrower cards.
 Each side corner is glued.

 Step 3: Glue the Bottom and Top of the Cube

 If you want to make a hanger that goes through the cube, make holes in the centers of the top and bottom cube pieces.
 Glue the tabs on the bottom piece, fit them inside the sides of the cube.

 Step 4: Adjust the Cube

 Place on a flat surface, adjust the bottom, and press the sides toward the tabs.
 Apply glue to the tabs of the top cube piece and carefully slide into the top of the cube.
 If it slides down a bit, use a narrow blade to bring it back into place.
 Hold the sides against the tabs until they adhere.

 Step 5: Apply the Trim and Tassel

 For the bottom of the cube, thread a piece of narrow ribbon through the buttonholes and glue the button to the center bottom.
 Tie a bow in the ribbon and let the tails hang.
 Apply trim or ribbon around the top and bottom of the cube.
 Decorate your cube in a variety of ways.
 Glue a bead or tassel to the bottom or maybe even bells.
 I used buttons that had holes in them.

 For the hanger on the top of the cube, Thread a piece of narrow ribbon through the buttonholes, tie the ribbon to hold the button, make a hanging loop with the ribbon, and cut off any excess ribbon.
 Glue the button to the top of the cube.